hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     recommendation by Pablo Lopez Rios). 'heat_bath_uniform' and 'heat_bath_single' do not have this potential bias that 'heat_bath' can have.

-    The 'power_pitzer' excitation generator generates excitations using a Power-Pitzer [Power74]_ upper bound for the value of the Hamiltonian matrix element, :math`|\langle ij|ab\rangle|^2 > \langle ia|ai\rangle\langle jb|bj\rangle`.
+    The 'power_pitzer' excitation generator generates double excitations using a Power-Pitzer [Power74]_ upper bound for the value of the Hamiltonian matrix element, :math`|\langle ij|ab\rangle|^2 > \langle ia|ai\rangle\langle jb|bj\rangle`.
      This involves some precalcalated weights and alias tables, but should reduce both noise